How it works

 When a member of the campus community has an idea about how to make our campus more sustainable, while benefiting students, we want to hear about it!
 Specifically, we are looking for capital projects that have the potential to further one of the three pillars of sustainability, economic, social, and environmental, on campus, while creating a direct, measurable, and lasting impact on students and the campus community.

 Have an idea?
 Check out the Submit your Idea tab!
-Proposals will be due before Thanksgiving Break every year.
+Proposals will be due at midnight the Friday before Thanksgiving Break every year.

 The Sustainability Fund Committee

 The Sustainability Fund is overseen by the Student Sustainability Council as a whole, and administered by the Sustainability Fund Committee.
 The Sustainability Fund Committee is comprised of the executive committee of the SSC and interested members of the student body.
 7 people sit on the Sustainability Fund Committee, and is composed of 6 undergrad and graduate students (1 from IUSA, 1 from GPSO, and 4 open to all students) and the Financial Director.

 Want to become a part of the Sustainability Fund Committee?
 Applications for the students to sit on the Sustainability Fund Committee can be found below and are due May 1st.
 Admitted committee members will be introduced to the Student Sustainability Council at the first General Assembly meeting of the year.